Hill City, SD

 13 people

-As of 2023, 1.86% of Hill City, SD residents (13 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 1.86% of Hill City, SD residents (13 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Hill City, SD was 2.06%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Hill City, SD compared to that of it's neighboring and parent geographies.